-1.)
-If you arrive and it’s not what you expected, then you can leave.
+If you arrive and it’s not what you expected, then split.
 For example, a friend of mine went to a Workaway in France expecting to photograph a woman’s art.
 When she arrived, she found out the artwork belonged to the woman’s dead husband and that she wanted her to help her move.
 She split.

 There’s a BIG difference between a review that’s multiple paragraphs long about how “life-changing” the experience was AND the review that says, “they were great hosts thanks so much.”